eagle840/killercoda-labs/prometheus/step2.md

 `docker run --net host -p 3000:3000 grafana/grafana-oss`

-connect to 3000
+connect to port 3000

-un & pw: admin

 {{TRAFFIC_HOST1_3000}}

+can use: un & pw: admin

+You can skip the password reset.

-go into datasources and add prometheous
+go into datasources and add prometheous, with HTTP:URL:

 `http://localhost:9090`